Open Enrollment

 Ambulance Rides in an Emergency

 Short answer is maybe.
-If you have a “qualified health plan (QHP)” the answer is yes.
-A QHP is an insurance plan that is certified by Nevada Health Link in Nevada that covers “10 essential health care benefits” including ambulance rides.
-You, the customer, would pay possibly a deductible, a co-payment, or co-insurance for your ambulance trip.
+If you have a qualified health plan (QHP) the answer is yes.
+A QHP is an insurance plan that is certified by Nevada Health Link covers the “10 essential health care benefits” including ambulance rides.
+You, the customer, may have to pay a deductible, a co-payment, or co-insurance for your ambulance trip.

 Also, Employer Insurance, Medicare, Medicaid, VA, Tricare, and others will cover emergency transportation ambulance trips.
 If you have one of these types of plans, you are guaranteed coverage.
 Most private health insurance plans also pay for emergency medical transportation but understanding your coverage may require a little research.